Ken-Yon Rambo

-Ken-Yon Cedric Rambo (born October 4, 1978) is a former professional American football wide receiver in the Canadian Football League for the Calgary Stampeders and Toronto Argonauts.
-He also was a member of the Dallas Cowboys and New York Jets in the National Football League.
+Ken-Yon Cedric Rambo (born October 4, 1978) is an American former professional football wide receiver who played in the Canadian Football League (CFL) and National Football League (NFL).
 He played college football at Ohio State University.

-Early years
+Early life

 Rambo attended Long Beach Polytechnic High School, playing football and running track.
 In his senior year (1997) he caught a school record 79 passes for 1,096 yards (13.9 yard average) and 17 touchdowns.
 He received prep All-American and All-state honors.

 In 1997, he won the CIF California State Meet in the 300 meter hurdles.

 College career

 Rambo accepted a football scholarship from Ohio State University.
 As a freshman, he had 7 receptions for 145 yards and one touchdown.
 As a sophomore, he collected 5 receptions for 77 yards, 2 kickoff returns for 237 yards (18.8 yard average) and 19 punts returns for 128 yards (6.7 yard average).